-Jam lied about the amounts raised, the number of shares for sale, and the timing of the acquisition of Bidz.com.
-According to the SEC, Jam also “stole over $200,000 of investors’ proceeds, using the majority of the stolen funds to pay for, among other things, expensive meals out, alcohol, and travel and entertainment.”
+Jam lied about the amounts raised, the number of shares for sale and the timing of the acquisition of Bidz.com, according to the SEC, which also said that Jam “stole over $200,000 of investors’ proceeds, using the majority of the stolen funds to pay for, among other things, expensive meals out, alcohol, and travel and entertainment.”

-In a second offering fraud, Jam and Bergstein between December 2012 and March 2014 raised approximately $580,000 from six investors to spin off a separate business unit of Bidz.
-Jam again lied to investors about the amounts raised, the number of shares for sale, and that a large, well-established, broker-dealer would underwrite the transaction.
-Jam stole $154,400 in investors’ proceeds, using the money to pay his office rent, insurance, car expenses, and gym membership, among other things.
+In a second offering fraud, the SEC said Jam and Bergstein between December 2012 and March 2014 raised approximately $580,000 from six investors to spin off a separate business unit of Bidz.
+Jam again lied to investors about the amounts raised, the number of shares for sale, and that a large, well-established, broker-dealer would underwrite the transaction, the SEC said, which accused Jam of stealing $154,400 in investors’ proceeds, using the money to pay his office rent, insurance, car expenses, and gym membership, among other things.

-The SEC uncovered Jam’s frauds during its initial investigation into Bergstein’s conduct, which resulted in the SEC filing fraud charges against Bergstein in Nov.
-2016.
+The SEC said it uncovered Jam’s frauds during its initial investigation into Bergstein’s conduct, which resulted in the SEC filing fraud charges against Bergstein in November 2016.
 Bergstein was indicted for that same conduct, convicted, and sentenced on June 27, 2018.
 Bergstein settled the SEC’s related charges.